Caltech-AMBER/ambersim/README.md

 conda activate <env_name>
 ```

 TL;DR: installation commands are here.
+This will ask you for your password to install system-wide dependencies.
 For details, see below.

 For non-developers installing `mujoco` from source:
 ```